Your stride matters!

 What underpronators and supinators can learn from ‘neutral’ running shoes

 Where to start?
-Finding casual shoes in a retail shop suitable for underpronators or supinators
+Finding casual shoes suitable for underpronators or supinators

 A process to identify your pronation type (underpronate, overpronate, or neutral gait)